HelloHQ/hellohq_sample_plugin/vanilla/README.md

 ## Features
 * Just npm *(no gulp, grunt or others)*
 * Compiles and watches Typescript sources
-* Compiles and watches SCSS sources
-* Includes css, js, png, jpg, gif and html sources
+* Includes js, png, jpg, gif and html sources
-* Keeps the original file structure
 * Includes browser-sync for a local setup
 * *No browsersify, uglify, lint, testing etc. (at least for now)*

 ## Usage
 Start developing in the **src/** directory.
 The structure will be preserved and all files and compilations are copied to the output directory **bin/**.